 c.
 Ensure that you are enrolled for the correct courses.
 The 150 semester hour requirement must include one of the following conditions (Options 1 and 2 apply to master’s degrees and options 3 and 4 are applicable to bachelor’s degrees):

-Any other graduate degree from a business school or college of business that is accredited by an accrediting agency recognized by the board including completion of:
+Earn any other graduate degree from a business school or college of business that is accredited by an accrediting agency recognized by the board and includes the completion of:

 The following applies to any of the 150 credit hour completion options:

-Once you have completed the education requirements defined by the Wisconsin Department of Regulation and Licensing, you can apply to take the Uniform CPA Examination.
+Once you have completed 120 semester credit hours of the 150 semester credit hour requirement you can apply to take the Uniform CPA Examination.

 a.
 Apply through CPA Examination Services (CPAES).
-Register online or download application forms here.
-If applying by mail, send the completed application and requested documents (shown below) to:
+Register online here.
+All required documents (shown below) should be sent to:

 CPA Examination Services,